A Clear Purpose

 The founding of Nazarene Bible College (NBC) was authorized in 1964 by action of the General Assembly of the Church of the Nazarene.
 The college joined eight liberal arts colleges and a graduate seminary as part of the Nazarene educational family.
 Within two years of assembly action, a governing board was elected for the new Nazarene Bible College, a founding president was named, and Colorado Springs, Colorado, was chosen as the site for the college.

-The college continues to fulfill its purpose and mission in all programs and strives to live by its core values and achieve its educational objectives.
-As this is accomplished, a student will not only grow academically but will also grow toward wholeness spiritually, socially, and emotionally.
-To that end, the Office of Student Success provides activities and services that assist a student in his/her own process of growth.
+The college fulfills its purpose through academic programs built to offer Christian training in a flexible framework.
+As this is accomplished, a student will not only grow academically, but will also grow toward wholeness spiritually, socially, and emotionally.
+To that end, the Office of Enrollment Management provides activities and services that assist a student in his/her process of growth.